Treaty of London (1915): Occupation of Vlorë

 Salandra and his foreign minister Antonino Paternò Castello did not break off the negotiations completely.
 They used the subsequent months to wait for a chance to increase Italian demands to the maximum at an opportune time.
-There was an attempt to relaunch the negotiations in London on 16 September when Castello told Rodd that British and Italian shared interests in preventing westward spread of Slavic domains under Russian influence – specifically by preventing Slavic influence in the Adriatic, where irredentists claimed Dalmatia.
+There was an attempt to relaunch the negotiations in London on 16 September when Castello told Rodd that the British and Italians shared interests in preventing westward spread of Slavic domains under Russian influence, specifically by preventing Slavic influence in the Adriatic, where irredentists claimed Dalmatia.
 While Castello instructed Imperiali to tell the British that Italy would not decide to abandon its neutrality before the Entente accepted their conditions, Grey insisted on Italy first committing to joining the Entente and the talks collapsed again.

 Particular opposition to the Italian claim against Dalmatia came from the Permanent Under-Secretary of State for Foreign Affairs Arthur Nicolson who remarked that Sazonov was right to claim that Dalmatia wished to unite with Kingdom of Croatia-Slavonia.
-He added that if Dalmatia were annexed by Italy, it would inherit a problem from Austria-Hungary – that of having a large South Slavic population looking for greater independence.
+He added that if Dalmatia were annexed by Italy, it would inherit a problem from Austria-Hungary, that of having a large South Slavic population looking for greater independence.

 Nonetheless, Castello managed to obtain British endorsement for Italian occupation of Vlorë.
 The move was made as a preparation for Italian intervention and designed to lend some prestige to the Italian government.
 Expecting opposition from Sazonov, Castello asked Grey to get the Russians to let him have this without making any concessions in return as a necessary evil to attract Italy to join the Entente.

 Sonnino replaces Castello

 In late October, there was an attempt to get Italy to intervene against an expected Turkish attack against the Suez Canal.
 Sazonov warned Grey not to offer Dalmatia in exchange and the latter replied that no such offer was made as the canal remaining open was in Italian interests too.

 The matter of an Italian alliance was taken up by Castello's successor Sidney Sonnino and Rodd in November.
 Sonnino proposed a non-binding agreement which could be turned into a binding one at an opportune time.
-Even though similar proposals by his predecessor were turned down, Rodd was informed through his contacts in the Italian government that the Italian Armed Forces were prepared to intervene by February 1915 – prompting Rodd to urge Grey to consider the proposal.
+Even though similar proposals by his predecessor were turned down, Rodd was informed through his contacts in the Italian government that the Italian Armed Forces were prepared to intervene by February 1915, prompting Rodd to urge Grey to consider the proposal.
 However, Grey declined the idea as a hypothetical bargain as he appeared indifferent to an Italian alliance at this point.

 Following this, Salandra and Sonnino conducted negotiations with the Central Powers in an apparent attempt to keep the Central Powers at bay until further negotiations were possible with the Entente.
 These talks collapsed on 15 February 1915.
 The following day, Sonnino sent Imperiali a specific list of conditions set out in sixteen points necessary for Italy to enter the war.